 Objectives of the Trivandrum Zoo

-The zoo was initially planned for recreational visits but with increased deforestation and adverse effects on wildlife due to human encroachment, the zoo is primarily aimed at preservation of endemic and endangered species
+The zoo was initially planned for recreational visits but with increased deforestation and adverse effects on wildlife due to human encroachment, the zoo is primarily aimed at preservation of endemic and endangered species in the Western Ghats.

 Animal Species Protected in Trivandrum Zoo